How to Grow Zucchini (Summer Squash): Planting, Pests, Pollination & More

 - Dunja Zucchini.
 This is a super-prolific, early, green zucchini that is naturally resistant to powdery mildew.
 It does excellent for us here.
 The leaves also have a really awesome shape and pattern.

 - Dario.
 This is a Cocozelle-type zucchini, meaning it has really awesome light and dark green stripes.
 It also has the tendency to stay slim as it gets long, rather than fat and seedy like some zucchini can.
-This particular cocozelle variety is also somewhat naturally resistant to powdery mildew.

 What is the Difference Between Summer Squash and Winter Squash?